 Consider doing aerospace medicine especially those who are on an HPSP scholarship.
 It's an amazing job and there are so many things you can do.
 Even if you're interested in a specialty, go be a flight surgeon for a couple of years and then go live the rest of your life.
 The stories I can tell now, having been a flight surgeon, are going to stay with me forever.

 [28:40] What is HPSP Scholarship?

 HPSP refers to Health Professions Scholarship Program that offers about 150 scholarships a year where you get into medical school and you apply for the scholarship.
-Once you get accepted, they pay for medical school and then you owe them a year for a year of scholarship, where you can do a 3-year or 4-year scholarship.
+Once you get accepted, they pay for medical school.
+Then you owe them a year for each year of scholarship.
+You can do a 3-year or 4-year scholarship.